FelixAburto/Detection-Engineering/README.md

 <b>Define Rule:</b>

-Now that we have our query we are now going to create our detection rule.
-To do this copy the query and click on the hamburger icon on the top-left corner of the page.
-Scroll down to "Security" and select the "Rules" option.
-Afterwards click on "Detection Rules (SIEM)" and then select "Create New Rule".
-Make sure that the "Threshold" option is selected then scroll down and paste our query.
-Next under "Group by" enter in "source.ip" and "zeek.connection.state" and set the Threshold to >=30000.
-Then in the "Count" field set it to @timestamp and set the "Unique values" to >=10000.
-Afterwards scroll down to the "Suppress alerts by" option and select "Per time period" and select 5 minutes.
-What this will do is reduce the noise generated by repetitive alerts by grouping similar alerts together.
+To create our detection rule for a Denial of Service (DOS) attack, first copy the query and go to the rule creation section in Elastic.
+Click on the hamburger icon in the top-left corner, scroll down to "Security," and select "Rules."
+Then, click on "Detection Rules (SIEM)" and choose "Create New Rule."
+Ensure that the "Threshold" option is selected, scroll down, and paste the query.
+In the "Group by" field, enter "source.ip" and "zeek.connection.state," setting the "Threshold" to >= 30,000.
+In the "Count" field, use "@timestamp" and set the "Unique Values" to >= 10,000.
+Scroll down to the "Suppress alerts by" option, select "Per time period," and choose 5 minutes.
+This will group similar alerts together, reducing repetitive alert noise.

 <p align="center">
 <img src="https://i.imgur.com/GPpeSNc.png" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>